 As part of a discussion with your landlords, you may have a role to play in raising their awareness that investing in energy upgrades can enhance property value, reduce operating costs, attract high quality tenants, and improve financing terms.
 It is worth raising awareness of the above points when your lease is up for renewal as part of your negotiations so that upgrades can be incorporated into your new agreement.
-Simply put, engaging with their tenant on energy upgrade is about future-proofing their investment in commercial property.
+Simply put, engaging with their tenant on energy upgrades is important to future-proof their investment.
 The key drivers are summarised below.

 Regulation: The revised Energy Performance of Buildings Directive (EPBD) will require commercial building owners to renovate the 16% of worst performing stock in their respective countries by 2030 and the 26% worst performing by 2033.
-It is expected that these percentages will progressively increase to allow for a fully decarbonised building stock by 2050, which is the EU's goal.For Ireland we don't yet know exactly what premises will be impacted as yet, but it should mean that the lowest bands of buildings on the BER scale will require energy upgrade improvements by these dates.
+It is expected that these percentages will progressively increase to allow for a fully decarbonised building stock by 2050, which is the EU's goal.
+For Ireland we don't yet know exactly what premises will be impacted as yet, but it should mean that the lowest bands of buildings on the BER scale will require energy upgrade improvements by these dates.
+This is being brought in through Minimum Energy Performance Standards (MEPS), with restrictions on sale or lease of commercial buildings that do not meet minimum BER requirements.

 Access to Finance: Banks are aligning with EU regulations like EPBD and the EU Taxonomy and are assessing the environmental impact of their lending portfolios, which includes the energy upgrade of their commercial mortgage portfolios.
 Their regulator, the Central Bank, is increasing the pressure on them to do so.
 They are pivoting their lending strategies to favour energy efficient buildings and encouraging clients to improve the energy performance of buildings as part mortgage refinancing discussions.
-In short, energy upgrade is becoming a key factor in securing finance.
+In short, energy efficiency is becoming a key factor in securing finance.
 Properties with poor energy performance may face higher borrowing costs or reduced access to credit.
 Banking terms also influence commercial property valuations.